hashicorp/vault/ui/docs/serializers-adapters.md

 }
 ```

-> Note: this will remove the attribute when calling `snapshot.serialize()` method regardless of any custom serializer logic.
+> Note: this will remove the attribute when calling `snapshot.serialize()` even if the method is called within the serialize method where custom logic may be written

 ## Gotchas